 Our family shifted to Auckland in 1998.
 Over the years, I've scribbled away about this and that, the good, the bad and the silly times.
 My teenage son nagged me to send some of my stories away to children's book publishers.
 After many rejections, I abandoned that bright idea.
 A year or so later, I was happily surprised when Scholastic contacted me.
 They offered to publish my story 'Cindy and the Lost Jandal' to launch their 'Kiwi Corkers' series in 2009.
 (Incredibly magical).

-I have since written another 10 books in the series, which tell traditional tales by drawing on New Zealand themes and kiwi icons.
-I've also had four other picture books published.
+I have since had 10 more books published in the Kiwi Corkers series, which tell traditional tales by drawing on New Zealand themes and kiwi icons.
+I’ve also had five other picture books published, and have another story being released next year, 2020.

 I particularly enjoy writing with rhyme and rhythm, delicious words, and a sense of humour.
 Apart from having terrific fun doing this, tapping away at my computer and scribbling on supermarket dockets, I take care of Princess Nicole (my beautiful disabled daughter).
 I especially love hanging out with my family, which now includes two yummy grandchildren (totally magical), and of course I still adore books.